Got questions about joining a work placement overseas?

 As early as possible.
 We’re bound to say that!
-There are 3 main factors to consider: university deadlines for confirming placement year or internship arrangements; visa application (allow at least 3 weeks); placement availability (we only offer placements in very good hotels so there is competition for places).
+There are 3 main factors to consider: university deadlines for confirming placement year or internship arrangements; visa application (allow around 1 month); placement availability (we only offer placements in very good hotels so there is competition for places).

 We recommend applying several months in advance so we can confirm your place on the programme and start arranging a fabulous placement.
 Contact us if you need a placement at short notice because sometimes we can arrange placements very quickly.

 We keep it simple.